shakso/lightSwitches/README.md

 # lightSwitches
-Repository containing NodeJS and Arduino code for remote controlling Orvibo S10/20 smart switches
+Repository containing NodeJS and Arduino code for remote controlling Orvibo S10/20 smart switches.

 ## Contents
 This repository contains 4 directories.
 They are as follows